ECE264-2025Fall-WL/hw18-expression-tree-evaluator/README.md

 - **Prefix**: operators before operands
   Example: `* + 3 4 5`

-- Postfix is easy for computers because order of evaluation is explicit — no parentheses needed.
+- Postfix is easy for computers because the order of evaluation is explicit — no parentheses needed.
 ---
 ### What are `tokens`?
 - `tokens` is an **array of strings** read from the input file.